 - Keep cold food cold.
 Place cold food in coolers with frozen gel packs or ice.
 Stashing it at 40°F or below prevents bacterial growth.
-Consider packing beverages in one cooler and perishable foods in another since you are likely to grab beverages most often.
-Sliced fruit and veggies, hummus, guacamole and yogurt are good snacks to store in the cooler.
+Consider packing beverages in one cooler and perishable foods in another since you are likely to grab beverages most often, opening the cooler more frequently.
+Sliced fruit and veggies, hummus, guacamole and yogurt are good snacks to store in the other cooler.

 - Keep hot food hot.
 That means your best bet when packing is to take a pass on hot food unless you have a portable heating unit that can be used safely.

 - Pack healthy non-perishable snacks.
-No matter how you travel, your family can keep eating healthfully with these simple options:
+No matter if you’re traveling by land, air or sea, your family can eat healthfully with these simple options: